jeongminfoh/starter-hugo-academic/content/research/_index.md

   image: "header.png"
 title:
 type: page
+image:
+  placement: 1
+  caption: "At the SPSA 2019 in Autin, TX"
+  focal_point: "Center"
+  preview_only: false
+  alt_text: An optional description of the image for screen readers.
+  # filename: my-image.jpg  # Uncomment to load an image from `assets/media/` instead.
 ---

 - How can we design public policy to provide diverse people who are in need of governmental assistance with tailored public services?